Skip to main content

 regex-vs-llm-structured-text does not have approved reviews yet, so SkillJury cannot publish a community verdict.

-regex-vs-llm-structured-text currently lists compatibility with codex, gemini-cli, opencode, cursor, kimi-cli, github-copilot.
+regex-vs-llm-structured-text currently lists compatibility with Claude Code, Skills CLI.

 What are alternatives to regex-vs-llm-structured-text?

-Skills in the same category include telegram-bot-builder, flutter-app-size, sharp-edges, iterative-retrieval.
+Skills in the same category include review-management, conversation-memory, coverage, grimoire-aave.

 How do I install regex-vs-llm-structured-text?